weaveworks/weave-gitops-enterprise/docs/explorer-indexer.md

 - Why an Indexer
 - What Indexer uses Explorer
-- How Indexer for explorer works
+- How Indexer for Explorer works

 # Glossary